 Types of waterproof clothes

 The most popular choices for rain gear are jackets, pants, gloves, and socks made of waterproof and breathable fabric.
-Other types of waterproof clothes such as ponchos are also somewhat popular (you can find more information about them in our article on the best ponchos).
+Other types of waterproof clothes such as backpacking and military ponchos are also a somewhat popular alternative to rain jackets (you can find more information about them in our article on the best ponchos).

 Rain pants